(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 It’s not useful to have real-time sales data if you can’t access it from anywhere at any time.
 You shouldn’t be limited to just viewing your sales data when you’re in the office.
 Your sales dashboard should be accessible by any device – phone, tablet, or computer.

-This way, it doesn’t matter if you’re on the warehouse floor, in the car on the way to a meeting, or at the office, you can always know how your business is performing.
-You can also easily share it across your business.
-You can collaborate with others on what needs to be done.
+This way, it doesn’t matter if you’re on the warehouse floor, in the car on the way to a meeting, or at the office, you always know how your business is performing.
+You can also easily share it across your business and easily collaborate with others when needed.

 How to Do It

-A business intelligence platform offers the best mobility.
+A business analytics platform offers the best mobility.
 Platforms are usually cloud-based and accessible through a web browser.
-When evaluating a business intelligence solution, look for something that is cloud-based.
 If you’re using Excel, you’ll have to fake it.
 Store your spreadsheets in the cloud (Google Drive, Microsoft OneDrive, etc.), so that you have almost anywhere access to them.